Quantum sensing with tunable superconducting qubits: optimization and speed-up: Coherence of the sensor

-{\it Losses in dielectrics and due to quasiparticle tunneling.} The energy dissipation in dielectric materials does not depend either on the frequency in the $1-10\ \rm{GHz}$ range or on the external magnetic flux.
+The energy dissipation in dielectric materials does not depend either on the frequency in the $1-10\ \rm{GHz}$ range or on the external magnetic flux.
 With proper choice of materials and circuit designs this relaxation channel can be reduced dramatically~\cite{Losses_res}.
 The relaxation rate due to quasiparticle tunneling grows as $\sim\omega_q^{-1/2}$ when the flux approaches $\Phi_0/2$ and the qubit transition frequency $\omega_q$ is lowered~\cite{Koch_2007}, but its value is in the range of a few $\rm{Hz}$ at $\sim\ 20\ \rm{mK}$ temperature~\cite{Koch_2007} and does not contribute noticeably to the total relaxation.